BrianLipscombe/radiology-outpatient-board/README.md

 * Guidance and Moral Support

-    Caleb Mbakwe: My mentor Caleb for helping me and for providing professional feedback even though time and scheduling has been an enormous challenge for me.
+    Caleb Mbakwe: My mentor Caleb for helping me and for providing professional feedback even though time and scheduling has been an enormous challenge for me;

-    Code Institute on Slack:
+    Code Institute on Slack;

-    My family for being patient and understanding when most of my time is absorbed by work and school.
+    And, my family for being patient and understanding when most of my time is absorbed by work and school.

 This site was developed for educational purposes.